rudra-singh1/scn-documentation/community/teams.md

 - Community organizing

 ## Fundraising
 Our fundraising team is currently setting up a crowdfunding platform to raise money for various expenses that this project requires.
 Our fundraising team is also working on applying for various community grants and research grants.
-Join the [#funding](https://seattlecommunitynet.slack.com/archives/C01EU9LT5E0) channel in Slack and contact Esther Jang to learn more about how you can get involved.
+Message the [#funding](https://discord.gg/sZkK5RpeCE) channel in Discord and contact Esther Jang to learn more about how you can get involved.

 ## Accounting & Legal
 Local Connectivity Lab, the nonprofit organizing that is incubating this project, often runs into accounting and legal challenges.
 If you are willing to provide pro bono services to benefit the community network, please contact Esther Jang at lcl@seattlecommunitynetwork.org.